circuithub/rel8/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^

-Data modification queries are queries that use ``DELETE``, ``INSERT`` or ``UPDATE``, and Rel8 gives two interfaces to these queries - one that simply runs the query, and another than runs the query and returns a ``Stream`` of results (the ``Returning`` family of functions).
+Data modification queries are queries that use ``DELETE``, ``INSERT`` or ``UPDATE``, and Rel8 gives two interfaces to these queries - one that runs the query, and another than runs the query and returns a ``Stream`` of results (the ``Returning`` family of functions).